 “A mother may nurture a child, but it takes a village to make them Flourish.”

 is the proud mother of three sons, a loving wife, Internationally Board Certified Lactation Consultant (IBCLC) and full spectrum Doula.
-A 4th generation Stocktonian, Tamesha has over 18 years of experience working with expectant and young families providing direct Lactation services through Delta Health Care’s WIC.
-The only African American Lactation Consultant in San Joaquin County, she specializes in group education and advocacy for African American pregnant/breastfeeding women and their families.
+A 3rd generation Stocktonian, Tamesha has over 20 years of experience working with expectant and young families providing direct Lactation services.
+The only African American Lactation Consultant practicing in San Joaquin County, she specializes in group education and advocacy for African American pregnant/breastfeeding women and their families.
 She is known for her passion for Black breastfeeding, collaborating with the local Black organizations and has a unique perspective having navigated the healthcare system as a teen mother in San Joaquin County.

 is a proud fourth-generation, former breastfeeding mother of three and has a deep desire to listen to and find solutions to increase breastfeeding rates for Black women and other vulnerable populations.
 She is also committed to amplifying the voices and stories of black women to both advocate for and inform local policies to ultimately foster improved maternal and child health outcomes and build stronger, holistically supported families.
 Ericka holds a master’s degree in Health Promotion and Education, a BS in Biology from Spelman College, and is a Certified Lactation Education Counselor.

 As a maternal and infant health consultant, she has contracted with organizations such as the California Breastfeeding Coalition to curate educational news and advocacy content through the Coalition’s social media platforms and Narrative Nation to assist in the development of a national promotional campaign for the Irth App, a new digital birth tracking app for birthing women of color.
-She is currently the president of the San Joaquin County Breastfeeding Coalition and enjoys participating in breastfeeding advocacy opportunities with several organizations at the state’s capitol.
+Having served as president of the San Joaquin County Breastfeeding Coalition for over two terms, Ericka enjoys participating in breastfeeding advocacy opportunities with several organizations at the state’s capitol.

 Tamesha Turner 209-688-5287